nathanjhood/UBento/README.md

 ## [DEFINING RUNTIME BEHAVIOUR]

+This step need not apply if you are happy running Linux GUI apps (with excellent performance) but aren't looking to explore the desktop capabilities of your distro.
+GUI apps will already be working smoothly at this stage, directly from their Windows launchers.
+But if you're doing anything that requires systemd, then it is quite important provide some control over certain system-level runtime behaviours; particularly, for the first launch of our new user.

 Make sure the following two functions from the x410 cookbook are defined in ```/etc/profile.d/ubento_helpers.sh``` and are present/called in ```$HOME/.profile``` for user, but *NOT* for root (IMPORTANT!) - they should be at the end after the exports;